 Don’t delay replacing worn-out tires.
 Driving on bald tires to save money doesn’t pay off if it causes an accident.

 You not only could face large medical bills, but, if you’re at fault for causing an accident, you also could be held financially liable.

 Sneakers weren’t meant to last forever.
-As they wear down, the cushioning and support that athletic shoes provide diminishes, which could put you at higher risk of injury when you run or walk for exercise.
+As they wear down, the cushioning and support they provide diminishes, which could put you at higher risk of injury when you run or walk for exercise.

-Dr. Ayne Furman, a podiatrist, writes for the American Academy of Podiatric Sports Medicine (AAPSM) that one situation in which shoes should be replaced is when outersole has worn through to the midsole.
+Dr. Ayne Furman, a podiatrist, writes for the American Academy of Podiatric Sports Medicine (AAPSM) that one situation in which shoes should be replaced is when the outer sole has worn through to the midsole.

 “The midsole is intended to be shock absorbing and in some shoes serves to control excessive foot motion.
 After certain amount of repetitive load is placed on the midsole it will compress, not rebound and absorb shock or control the foot as well as it did when new.
 In some cases, the midsole can deform and compress unevenly, which can create an alignment change of the foot.
 This can lead to over-use type injuries.”